brentd/interlinked/README.md

 Rx-enabled peer-to-peer RPC for JavaScript.

+No dependencies other than [RxJS](https://github.com/Reactive-Extensions/RxJS).
+Use any transport and serialization you like.

 ## Usage

-Supply an input Observable, an output Subject, and a plain object as the interface you want to expose to connected peers.
+Supply an input Observable, an output Subject, and a plain object as the interface you want to expose.

 ```javascript
 const api = {